mattermost/mattermost-plugin-playbooks/README.md

 * Use `WithFields` when passing more than one field that is not an `err`.
 * Common fields can be set once instead of being passed for every log

+### DB Migrations

+DB migrations should be placed in `sqlstore/migrations.go` as they are the ones being run at the moment.

+After transitioning to a new migration schema, the `sqlstore/migrations/future` folder will be utilised.
+It would ease the transition if migrations are also added there for both drivers (mysql, postgres).
+All migrations in the `future` folder should have both migration directions - `up` and `down`.

 ## Popular searches for Help Wanted issues:

 * [Help wanted tickets currently up for grab](https://github.com/mattermost/mattermost-server/issues?q=is%3Aopen+is%3Aissue+label%3AArea%2FPlaybooks+label%3A%22Up+For+Grabs%22)